 Step 9: Email List

 When you’re first learning how to start a Christian blog, the key is to connect to your audience personally.
-The best way to do this through an email list.
+The best way to do this is through an email list.
 The number one piece of advice I’ve seen time and time again from all bloggers: begin your email list from day one.

 Most email service providers have a charge, but there are free services.
 Since growing your email list can take a long time it’s worth considering a free service.